telerik/blazor-docs/knowledge-base/grid-state-filter-nullable-bool.md

 ---
-title: Programatically Filter Nullable Bool Grid Column by Null Value
+title: Filter Nullable Bool Grid Column by Null Value
 description: Learn how to filter Grid column bound to nullable boolean values programmatically.
 Discrover one of the many features of the Grid State.
 type: how-to
 page_title: How to Programatically Filter Nullable Bool Grid Column by Null Value
-slug: grid-kb-state-filter-nullable-bool
+slug: grid-kb-filter-nullable-bool
-tags: grid, blazor, column, datagrid, filter, state, nullable, bool
+tags: telerik, blazor, grid, filter, state
 res_type: kb
 ticketid: 1658561
 ---